abilandz/PH8124/Lecture_7/Lecture_7.md

 On the other hand, ```[1]``` is the job number given by **Bash** (not by the operating system!), to the command **sleep 10m** sent to the background.
 This information is visible only to the terminal in which this command was executed.
 In particular, ```[1]``` in this example indicates that this is the first job sent to the background in the current terminal session, and which is still running.
 If we have another open terminal, in that terminal ```[1]``` indicates a completely different job.
 When job execution of all jobs running in the background terminates, the job counter is reset, and ```[1]``` can be given later to some other job sent to the background, in the same terminal.

-The two most frequently used commands to handle running jobs and processes programmatically are **jobs** and **top**.
+The two frequently used commands to monitor running jobs and processes programmatically are **jobs** and **top**.
 In order to get the list of running jobs which were submitted only from the current terminal, we can use:

 ```bash
 jobs -l